 - Recognition of the siren song of a well-drawn career map and how the myth of what we should do (due to the sunk cost, others’ expectations, what looks like security, etc.) can pull us back to what looks like a safe route.

-- The ability to empathize with and recognize gremlins, saboteurs and inner critics that can pull us back from the work we’re meant to do.
+- The ability to empathize with and recognize gremlins, saboteurs and inner critics that can get in the way of the work we’re meant to do.